AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 * Request a production clone that:
    * Is in the same network zone
    * Will provide production content like users, groups and so on
-   * Clones author and publish - one node each in case case of a cluster or publish farm
+   * Clones author and publish - one node each in case of a cluster or publish farm
 * Choose a subset of the content that will be migrated so that:
    * It is a mix of all the available content types
    * Contains all users and groups in case [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md) is required